omgitsjan/Starter-DiscordBotAI/README.md

 ChatGPT:

-`!chat What is the meaning of life?`
+`/chatgpt What is the meaning of life?`

 DALL-E:

-`!image Pixel art where monkeys trying to rob a bank`
+`/dall-e Pixel art where monkeys trying to rob a bank`

 The bot will respond with a generated image/text response based on the prompt you provided.